csun-ece/counter-lab/instruction/README.md

 Note: after the 8th clock cycle the values repeat from the start.
 Name your source file `johnson_counter.vhd`
-Create a simulation test bench to verify your design.
-Name your test bench `johnson_counter_tb.vhd`
+Use the `counter_tb.vhd` you created in task 1 to simulate your design.